Eizo491/ReadPulse/README.md

 # ReadPulse

 **ReadPulse** is a web-based reading companion built with Django.
-It lets users search for books and audiobooks, read previews inline, save favorites, and connect with a community to borrow or swap physical books.
+It lets users search for books, read previews inline, save favorites, and connect with a community to borrow or swap physical books.

 ---